Phase transitions and finite-size effects in integrable virial statistical models

 We emphasize that the PDE \eqref{eq:pde_Z_N} for the partition function is linear for the whole family of statistical models admitting the arbitrary virial-like expansion \eqref{eq:U(V)}.
-Since physical observables connect to the partition function by transformations involving variable changes and derivatives such as those in Eq.~\eqref{eq:v_N_e_N}, the statistical models under consideration are therefore {\em integrable} (more precisely {\em C-integrable}~\cite{Calogero1991WhyAC}).
+Since physical observables connect to the partition function by transformations involving variable changes and derivatives such as those in Eqs.~\eqref{eq:v_N_e_N}, the whole family of statistical models under consideration is therefore {\em integrable} (more precisely {\em C-integrable}~\cite{Calogero1991WhyAC}).
+In particular, the volume density at finite $N$ is immediately obtained from the partition function via [cf. Eq.~\eqref{eq:v_N}]